Safety Is An Active Verb

-When we are young, we are taught to brush our teeth in order to develop healthy and preventative habits.
-Hopefully by the time we reach adulthood, the act of brushing every morning has become second nature.
+When we were young, we were taught to brush our teeth to develop healthy and preventative habits.
+Hopefully, by the time we reach adulthood, the act of brushing every morning has become second nature.
 Yet, when we go online, we don’t always take the same preventative measures with our personal information.
-Perhaps it’s because we haven’t placed enough importance on developing this healthy habit?
+Perhaps it’s because we haven’t placed enough importance on developing this healthy habit.

 So why the drop?
 The data reveals that while people are not necessarily engaging in risky behaviors, they miss active steps to thwart socially-engineered risks.
 For example; in 2011, 60 percent of respondents reported using only reputable sites compared to 39 percent in 2013.
 In addition, less than half of US respondents are still not taking actions such as limiting the amount of personal information they share online, dropping from 48 percent in 2011, to 40 percent in 2013.
 Nor are they using phishing filters to help stay safer, 30 percent in 2011 compared to only 18 percent in 2013.
 On average, US respondents are using less than one quarter of the 12 technical tools available for managing online safety, are being used.